solid/solidproject.org/_posts/developers/pod-server/2019-01-02-00_apache-config.md

 done
 ```

-- edit the appropriate sections of `/etc/apache2/sites-available/000-default.conf` as follows, substituting `example.org` for your actual domain name:
+- edit the appropriate sections of `/etc/apache2/sites-available/000-default.conf` as follows, substituting your actual domain name for `example.org`:

 ```apache
 <VirtualHost *:80>